 What is angina?

 Angina is pain, pressure, or tightness that is usually felt in your chest.
-It is caused by decreased blood flow and oxygen to your heart.
-If left untreated, angina may get worse, increase your risk for a heart attack, or become life-threatening.
+Chest pain may come on when you are stressed or do physical activities, such as walking or exercising.
+Angina is caused by decreased blood flow and oxygen to your heart.
+These are often caused by atherosclerosis (hardening of the arteries).
+Angina can be a warning sign that you may be at risk for a heart attack.

 What increases my risk for angina?

 - Age older than 55 years